 Want to save more than ever before this year?
 Empower offers a budgeting and banking* powerhouse with the most comprehensive set of personal finance features in an easy, modern interface.

 Having trouble staying on budget?
 Empower lets you customize budget categories for your lifestyle and set weekly or monthly spend limits.
-The real brilliance is that the app tells you in real time how you’re tracking your budget so you know when to rein in your spending.
-Empower classifies every expense for you and shares a monthly report for real insight into where all your money goes.
+The sheer brilliance is that the app tells you in real time how you’re tracking your budget so you know when to rein in your spending.
+Empower classifies every expense and shares a monthly report with real insight into where all your money goes.

 Want your money to grow faster?
-Enjoy an interest checking account that will grow your money far faster than it would with the 5 biggest banks in the U.S., all without the usual banking b.s. — no account minimums, no overdraft fees, no insufficient funds fees and unlimited withdrawals.
+Enjoy an interest-accruing checking account that will grow your money far faster than it would with the 5 biggest banks in the U.S., all without the usual banking b.s. — no account minimums, no overdraft fees, no insufficient funds fees and unlimited withdrawals.
 Empower deposits are FDIC insured up to $250,000.*

 Want to save more money this year?
 Set your weekly savings target.
-Every day, Empower studies your income and spending and automatically knows when to save the right amount of money at the right moment in time.
+Every day, Empower studies your income, monitors your spending, and automatically knows when to save the exact amount of money you need at the right moment in time.
 The best part?
 There’s zero work on your part.